MindNode Triad

 • iPad

-To change the color of the tag, tap/click the color right next to the tag's name.
-You can also edit the color of existing tags the same way.
+To change the color of the tag, tap/click the color label right next to the tag's name.

 To edit the name of an existing tag:

-• On your Mac, right-click the tag and select Rename.
+• On your Mac, right-click the tag to open the context menu and select Rename.

 To delete a tag:

-• On iOS, swipe left and tap Delete.
+• On iOS, swipe left on the tag and tap Delete.

-• On your Mac, right-click on a tag and select Delete.
+• On your Mac, right-click on a tag to open the context menu and select Delete.

 Apply & remove tags